 We also look at how easy it is to set up a local network and apply parental controls.

 Our rigorous security and privacy tests are designed to uncover poorly designed products and apps that could put you and your data at risk.

 We assess each router, mesh and extender – and their apps – to make sure that there's a good level of security in place.

 Utilising a combination of techniques, we assess each device for known issues and security vulnerabilities.
 We also analyse the data being captured and sent to ensure that your privacy is being protected.

 We give each wi-fi router, wi-fi extender or mesh system a total test score, so you can see which are the best and worst.

 In each review we summarise what we thought of the router or booster so that you can quickly get the information you need to decide which device is best for you and your needs.

 The score for each router or extender is made up of a combination of the elements in the test.
 We don't take price into consideration – most routers supplied by your provider will be included for free as part of the broadband package.

 The score is broken down as follows:

-A wi-fi router or extender needs to score 70% or more in our tests to earn our Best Buy recommendation.
+A wi-fi router and mesh system needs to score 84% or more and an extender needs to score 74% or more in our tests to earn our Best Buy recommendation.
 Models that score 45% or less are labelled a Don't Buy as a warning to avoid them.